yoctoproject/poky/documentation/ref-manual/ref-structure.rst

 .. note::

    The OpenEmbedded build system does not support file or directory names that contain spaces.
-If you attempt to run the OE_INIT_FILE script from a Source Directory that contains spaces in either the filenames or directory names, the script returns an error indicating no such file or directory.
+If you attempt to run the ``oe-init-build-env`` script from a Source Directory that contains spaces in either the filenames or directory names, the script returns an error indicating no such file or directory.
 Be sure to use a Source Directory free of